r1ridwan/r1ridwan/README.md

 # Hi There ✋

 ### ⭕ Welcome To My Github Profile ⭕
  My Name is Md.
 Ridone Ahmed.
 I have completed my B.Sc and M.Sc in the Department of Biotechnology and Genetic Engineering from Noakhali Science and Technology University, Nokahali-3814, Bangladesh.
-Currently working as a Research Officer at Projahnmo Research Foundation (PRF) (website: https://prfbd.org).

 I have a strong commitment to the field of bioinformatics and genomics research, to work for a reputable organization with room for advancement and the desire to succeed through hard work and excellence.
 I have a wealth of knowledge in Bioinformatics, Molecular Biology, R and Python programming, as well as Unix/Linux.